 SEA won the lawsuit but lost the PR war.
 Katz created a new compression standard that he called Zip.
 It created smaller files than ARC, which was an important consideration at a time when 2400 bits per second was a fast modem.
 But he made a point of declaring Zip to be an open standard, which stood in contrast to SEA’s attempt to retroactively close the ARC standard.

 Various implementations of Zip soon appeared.
 Info-Zip was a free implementation that ended up being ported to nearly every operating system not named MS-DOS.
 Katz didn’t like Windows and was slow to create a Windows version of PKZIP.
 That left an opening for Nico Mak to step in with Winzip, which became the most popular Zip utility.
+Eventually Windows started to include built-in Zip support, though it’s not as good as a discrete application.
+That’s why Winzip continues to have a market.

 Zip vs gzip